 “And now Staatspräsident Bolz says that Christianity and the Catholic faith are threatened by us.
 And to that charge I can answer: In the first place it is Christians and not international atheists who now stand at the head of Germany.
 I do not merely talk of Christianity, no, I also profess that I will never ally myself with the parties which destroy Christianity.
 If many wish today to take threatened Christianity under their protection, where, I would ask, was Christianity for them in these fourteen years when they went arm in arm with atheism?
 No, never and at no time was greater internal damage done to Christianity than in these fourteen years when a party, theoretically Christian, sat with those who denied God in one and the same Government.”

-(Adolf Hitler, in a speech delivered at Stuttgart, February 15, 1933) Keep reading →
+(Adolf Hitler, in a speech delivered at Stuttgart, February 15, 1933) Continue reading

 In 1933, when the Nazis came to power in Germany, the Jewish population of Europe stood over nine million.
 The Nazi campaign to exclude and persecute Jews, and others, as “life unworthy of life” began.
 By war’s end, close to two out of every three Jews in Europe had been murdered in the Holocaust.